Red Blood Cell Segmentation with Overlapping Cell Separation and Classification on Imbalanced Dataset: Results

 The analysis with a normalization step (Table \ref{tab:classificationb1alter}) revealed a huge improvement compared to augmentation with an unnormalized image.
 We also trained the model with the different background colors of black, white, grey, and the average background color, where the black background gave the best result, slightly higher than the others.

-To compare the performance with different models, we compared the accuracy and F1-score with ResNet and DenseNet which were used in previous RBC classification works \cite{pasupa_convolutional_2020,durant_very_2017}.
-The ResNet50, ResNet121, DenseNet-121, and DenseNet-169 were trained on our dataset with augmentation technique.
+To compare the performance with different models, we compared the accuracy and F1-score with ResNet and DenseNet which were used in previous RBC classification works \cite{pasupa_convolutional_2020,durant_very_2017} and MobileNetV3 \cite{howard_searching_2019} which was designed for running in mobile phone CPU.
+The MobileNetV3-Small, MobileNetV3-Large, ResNet50, ResNet121, DenseNet-121, and DenseNet-169 were trained on our dataset with augmentation technique.
 The results are shown in Table \ref{tab:classificationcompare}.
 Our model outperforms the previous model on both accuracy and F1-score.
-However, the result is only slightly better but the EfficientNet-b1 has a lot fewer parameters than other models making less running time.
+However, the result of EfficientNet-b1 is only slightly better than the previous models.
+According to the results, all models seem to overfit to our dataset.

 Recently, \cite{wong_analysis_2021} reported the results of using SVM and TabNet to classify the RBCs into 11 classes on the same dataset as used in this paper.
 They employed the SMOTE technique with cost-sensitive learning to handle the imbalanced dataset.
 The evaluation was done using F2-Score and the results show that the SVM outperforms the TabNet with 78.2\% and 73.0\% respectively.
 To compare with their work, we employed our methods, EfficientNet-B1 with augmentation, to classify 11 and 12 classes of RBCs on the same dataset.
 Our approach yields 88.62\% and 87.91\% F2-Score respectively.